 Use the safer and more secure functions for string handling from the normative annex K of ISO/IEC 9899:2011 [2], Bounds-checking interfaces, but always check each call for a returned error condition.

 Alternatively, use length restrictive functions such as strncpy() instead of strcpy(), unless it can be shown the destination buffer is big enough, and noting the requirement to ensure to destination string is terminated.
-Also note that this may lead to truncation of the source string in the receiving buffer.
+Also note that this can lead to truncation of the source string in the receiving buffer.

 Use stack guarding add-ons to detect overflows of stack buffers.